 Patriot: A person who loves, supports, and defends his or her country and its interests with devotion.

 Heroes and patriots in the United States are made every day, a fact that has occurred since the first man set foot on the soil of this great nation.
 From the smallest deeds of kindness to the brave soldiers that have given their lives for this country, these hundreds of thousands of men and women come from every race, religion and ethnic group.
 Their stories and histories are varied, their actions and deeds diverse, leaving their marks on every part of our culture and heritage.
 They are law officers, politicians, soldiers, inventors, explorers, artists, activists, writers, business people, and ordinary folks.
 Some are famous — most are not.

-We cannot begin to list them here, nor can we even begin to know about the vast majority.
-But, their “legendary” deeds and accomplishments belong on the pages of Legends of America, and to that end, this page begins.
+We cannot begin to list them all here.
+But, their “legendary” deeds and accomplishments belong on the pages of Legends of America, and to that end, this page will continue to grow.

 U.S. Heroes & Patriots: